opendocsg/slw-judgments-backfill/2010_SGHC_373/report.md

 However, there is no need for conjecture.
 Even assuming that the CBA was drafted by the plaintiff’s lawyer to forestall any allegation that the loan was a moneylending transaction, we would still need to examine the facts to see whether, shorn of the convertibility feature, the transaction indeed breached the MLA 1985.

-77     In this regard, it must be remembered that the objective of the MLA 1985 is not to prohibit legitimate commercial transactions as emphasised in the decision of _City Hardware Pte Ltd v Kenrich Electronics Pte Ltd_ [2005] 1 SLR(R) 733 at [47] (“ _City Hardware_ ”):
+77     In this regard, it must be remembered that the objective of the MLA 1985 is not to prohibit legitimate commercial transactions as emphasised in the decision of _City Hardware Pte Ltd v Kenrich Electronics Pte Ltd_ <span class="citation">[2005] 1 SLR(R) 733</span> at [47] (“ _City Hardware_ ”):

  The defence of moneylending is often invoked in Singapore by unmeritorious defendants who are desperate to stave off their financial woes.
 Such defendants should not regard the MLA as a legal panacea.
 It should be viewed as a scheme of social legislation designed to regulate rapacious and predatory conduct by unscrupulous unlicensed moneylenders.
 Its pro-consumer protection ethos was never intended to impede legitimate commercial intercourse or to sterilise the flow of money.
 It is not meant to curtail the legitimate financial activity of commercial entities that are capable

  of making considered business decisions.
 The court has always taken and will continue to take a pragmatic approach in assessing situations when this defence is raised.
 The MLA is not invariably contravened in transactions where the object of the transaction is to raise money.
 In the final analysis, the economic objective of an arrangement to provide credit should not be confused with its legal nature.

-78     In any event, given that the plaintiff had indisputably made only one loan, there was insufficient evidence adduced by the defendants to establish a “system and continuity” which one would expect to see in the alleged moneylending business (see _Ang Eng Thong v Lee Kiam Hong_ [1998] SGHC 64 at [21]; _Mak Chik Lun v Loh Kim Her_ [2003] 4 SLR(R) 338 at [11]; and _Agus Anwar v Orion Oil Ltd_ [2010] SGHC 6).
+78     In any event, given that the plaintiff had indisputably made only one loan, there was insufficient evidence adduced by the defendants to establish a “system and continuity” which one would expect to see in the alleged moneylending business (see _Ang Eng Thong v Lee Kiam Hong_ <span class="citation">[1998] SGHC 64</span> at [21]; _Mak Chik Lun v Loh Kim Her_ <span class="citation">[2003] 4 SLR(R) 338</span> at [11]; and _Agus Anwar v Orion Oil Ltd_ <span class="citation">[2010] SGHC 6</span>).
 Neither is there sufficient evidence, from the mere fact of a one-time loan, to find that the plaintiff was ready and willing to lend money to “all and sundry” (see _Litchfield v Dreyfus_ [1906] 1 KB 584 at 589).
 That said, there is _nothing in principle_ to prevent a court from finding that even a one-time loan could constitute a moneylending business if there was sufficient evidence to support such a finding.
 A single loan is sufficient to give rise to a _rebuttable_ presumption that the lender is a _moneylender_ under s 3 of the MLA 1985.
 Ultimately, whether a person is a moneylender and whether there exists a moneylending business are questions of fact: see _City Hardware_ ([77] _supra_ ) at [24].
-The arrangements involved must be considered in totality to determine the substance of the transaction: see _City Hardware_ at [24] and _Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd_ [1995] 2 SLR(R) 170 at [13].
+The arrangements involved must be considered in totality to determine the substance of the transaction: see _City Hardware_ at [24] and _Nissho Iwai International (Singapore) Pte Ltd v Kohinoor Impex Pte Ltd_ <span class="citation">[1995] 2 SLR(R) 170</span> at [13].
 On an overall view, taking into account all the facts and circumstances, I am of the view that there was a genuine commercial purpose for which the CBA was entered into.
 The defendants’ contention is therefore dismissed.

 79     The defendants made a further submission.
 They argued that the sum of $3m (claimed by the plaintiff as interest) was “exorbitant”.
 That can be readily dismissed.
 The plaintiff’s claim for the sum of $3m as “interest” was founded upon cl 18 of the CBA which states as follows: